 About the Chamber

-The Chamber of Engineers (CoE) is the only local organisation catering for the interests of Maltese Professional Engineers.
-The Chamber was founded on the 28th April 1978.
+The Chamber of Engineers (CoE) is the only local professional organisation catering for the interests of Maltese Engineers and the Engineering Profession in Malta.
+The Chamber was founded on the 09th June 1978.

 The Chamber of Engineers is today an ever growing, dynamic and very active organisation which is continuously discussing ways and means of both enhancing and safeguarding the profession.

 At both a local and European level, the Chamber actively participates in international discussion groups through the Chamber’s affiliation with the European Federation of National Engineering Associations (FEANI).
-It has also hosted the annual FEANI meeting on two occasions in 1994 and in 2004.
-The Chamber’s role in Malta is also recognised.
-The Chamber has a representative voice on a number of local Authorities and Government Boards.
+It has also hosted the FEANI Annual Business Meeting in 1994, in 2004 and in 2018.
+The Chamber’s role in Malta is also recognised under the Inġiniera Act (Cap.321).
+The Chamber has a representative voice on a number of Boards and Committess and projects the profession’s voice on governmental and societal levels.

-The Chamber also organises regular lectures which offer an ideal opportunity for attendees to broaden their knowledge on different Engineering concerns and provides one with an ideal opportunity to meet fellow engineers with whom one can talk, share experiences, identify common problems and discuss potential solutions.
+The Chamber also organises presentations and networking sessions which offer an ideal opportunity for attendees to broaden their knowledgem, meet fellow engineers with whom one can talk, share experiences, identify common problems and discuss potential solutions.

-The CoE publishes a regular journal – “Engineering Today” – providing a medium for the exchange of technical articles and views on subjects relating to the profession.
+The CoE publishes a regular magazine – “Engineering Today” – providing a medium for the exchange of technical articles and views on subjects relating to the profession and the world of technology.

-The Chamber of Engineers offers unique opportunities, both on an individual basis and as a Professional body, through its ongoing work to enhance the co-operation between Engineers for the good of our society, and by ensuring that the Engineer’s voice is heard at government level.
+The Chamber of Engineers offers unique opportunities, through its ongoing work to enhance the co-operation between Engineers themselves and stakeholders for the good of our society, and by ensuring that the Engineer’s voice is heard at government level and across society.

 To be recognised as an essential, dynamic engineering organisation by contributing in a significant and professional manner to the advancement of our society.